zell12/Chess/README.md

-# Chess play robot, only for study purpose internal UiPath!
+# Chess play robot, only used as internal example inside UiPath!

 1. This workflow will try to keep playing chess in chess.com